Landscapes-Reimagined/Create-Forge-Frontier/patch_notes.md

 - Adjusted Recipe Quests to use new End Remastered Items
 ### Imcomplete Quests
-- Made all incomplete quest pages invisible to make quests less overwhelming
+- Made all incomplete quest pages invisible to make quests less overwhelming (* Quests Made by our Quest Architect, CtrlAltDyleted)
 ---

 ## ⚙️ KubeJS Updates